End Peak walking track

 End Peak walking track is a challenging walk that offers rewarding panoramic views of Coffs Harbour from Ulidarra National Park’s highest point.
 It’s great for birdwatching and for a picnic with a view.

-- Ulidarra National Park
+- Ulidarra National Park in North Coast

 - 3.2km return